 The Reverb section has dials for reverb, speed, and intensity.
 The reverb control impacts the level of reverb that makes it into the output.
 The speed dial controls the modulation speed of the vibrato effect that can be activated from the foot pedal, and intensity will alter the depth of the vibrato.

-It’s a 12 watt amp, and is loaded with a single Jensen 10” Special Design C-10R.
-This is the same speaker that powered the original Princeton, and we found that this vintage reissue, to the casual observer, sounded borderline identical to the models of the 1960s.
+It’s a 12-watt amp and is loaded with a single Jensen 10” Special Design C-10R.
+This is the same speaker that powered the original Princeton and we found that this vintage reissue, sounded to the casual observer borderline identical to the models of the 1960s.
 The speaker choice is a large part of the classic, clean Fender sound.
-The Jensen C-10R delivers those cleans well, and yet, handles breakup brilliantly when the amp gets pushed.
+The Jensen C-10R delivers those cleans well, yet handles breakup brilliantly when the amp gets pushed.

-The onboard long spring reverb was pretty magical.
-It was organic sounding, and while it doesn’t have the range of a modern digital reverb pedal or plug-in, it still gets our vote.
-It was ear pleasing and complimentary of the tones – it didn’t try to steal the show from the tubes, but it came pretty close.
+The onboard long-spring reverb was pretty magical.
+It was organic sounding and while it doesn’t have the range of a modern digital reverb pedal or plug-in, it still gets our vote.
+We found it ear-pleasing and complementary of the tones.
+It didn’t try to steal the show from the tubes, but it came pretty close.